S. Harrison White

-Sebastian Harrison White (December 24, 1864 – December 21, 1945) was a U.S. Representative from Colorado and a justice of the Colorado Supreme Court.
+Sebastian Harrison White (December 24, 1864 – December 21, 1945) was an American lawyer, jurist, and politician who served part of one term as a U.S. Representative from Colorado, and also as a justice of the Colorado Supreme Court.

 Early life and education

 Born on a farm near Maries County, Missouri, his parents were Jonah William and Cloa Ann (Reeder) White.
 His father was from Tennessee and his mother was from Virginia.
 White attended the rural schools in Dallas County, Missouri and private schools.
 At the age of ten, White set out on his own, having been "thrown upon his own resources."
 When he was 16 years of age, he worked as a laborer and was living at the home of a physician and his wife in Lincoln County in Dallas County.
 He attended the Marionville Collegiate Institute in Missouri (later the Ozark Wesleyan College) at Carthage, Missouri).

 Career

 He taught school for several years.
 At 19 years of age, White was elected president of the Hickory County Teachers Institute in 1886.
 He was elected superintendent of schools of Hickory County, Missouri in 1887 at 23 years of age.